chaitalimore07/Bigdatasolutions/python.md

 --------------------------------------------------------------------------------------------------------------------
 Q8.
 What is type casting?
---> Type casting is the method to convert the variable data type into a certain data type in order to the operation required t be
-     performed by users.or Method to convert one data type into another data type.
+--> Type casting is the method to convert the variable data type into a certain data type in order to the operation required to be performed by users.or Method to convert one data type into another data type.

 --------------------------------------------------------------------------------------------------------------------